-- The two sides of the heart are divided by a structure called septum.
+- The two sides of the heart are divided by a structure called the septum.

-- The heart valves are specialized structures between each of these openings that allow one-way flow of blood.
-The valves between the atria and ventricles are called the tricuspid and bicuspid valve.
+- The heart valves are specialized structures between each of these openings that allow a one-way flow of blood.
+The valves between the atria and ventricles are called the tricuspid and bicuspid valves.

 - The valves that lead to the aorta of the heart are called the pulmonary and the aortic valve.

 - The internal cavity of the heart is separated into four chambers: right atrium, left atrium, right ventricle, and left ventricle.

 - Three vessels are responsible for receiving blood in the heart: superior vena cava, inferior vena cava, and the coronary sinus.

 - After acquiring blood, the high pressure moves the blood from the right atrium to the right ventricle through the tricuspid valve.

 - Blood in the left atrium is acquired by four pulmonary veins and moved to the left ventricle through the bicuspid or mitral valve.